PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 How to Hold Your Paddle Correctly?

-1. Hold paddle above your head
+1. Hold the paddle horizontally above your head with both hands

-3. Hands equidistant from blade centers
+3. Hands should be equidistant from the centers of each blade

-• Power face (concave side) faces you
+• The power face (concave side) should face toward you

-• Text/logos on blade typically face paddler
+• Text or logos on the blade typically face the paddler when held correctly

 The Paddler's Box